MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-audio-conferencing-teams-landing-page.md

 With Audio Conferencing, your users can use toll and toll-free service phone numbers to dial in to meetings.
 Toll numbers are automatically assigned as shared Audio Conferencing numbers to organizations when they're enabled for Audio Conferencing.

-The default audio conferencing number assigned to an organizer is included only in the meeting invite.
+The default Audio Conferencing number assigned to an organizer is included only in the meeting invite.
 However, a caller can use any of the phone numbers assigned to your conferencing bridge to join a meeting.
 You can find the list of phone numbers available for joining a meeting using the **Find a local number** link included on every meeting invite.

 For more information, see [Phone numbers for Audio Conferencing in Microsoft Teams](phone-numbers-for-audio-conferencing-in-teams.md).